-In this yummy dish, sweet potatoes move from merely a side dish to healthy, delicious dessert.
-The flavors blend for a treat to satisfy any sweet tooth and provide lots of healthy fiber and vitamin A. Winning!
+In this yummy dish, sweet potatoes show versatility not only side dish but also a healthy, delicious dessert.
+The flavors blend for a treat to satisfy any sweet tooth and provide lots of healthy fiber and vitamin A. No need to hide the flavor under a pile of marshmallows or syrup, this simple dish will let their boldness shine.

 2 sweet potatoes 2@$0.79